aman099/chatgpt-clone/README.md

-"client" file/directory for Frontend codes
+*client*  file/directory for Frontend

-"server" file/directory for Backend codes
+*server*  file/directory for Backend